QuantEcon/lecture-source-py/source/rst/estspec.rst

 The essential idea is to

 #.
-Transform the data in order to make the estimation of the spectral density more efficient
+Transform the data in order to make estimation of the spectral density more efficient
 #.
 Compute the periodogram associated with the transformed data
 #.
 Reverse the effect of the transformation on the periodogram, so that it now
    estimates the spectral density of the original process